-Portion Sizes at Home
+Portion sizes at home

-Check the actual serving size.
-When eating packaged foods or drinks, be aware that a package or bottle probably contains more than one serving, perhaps more than two.
-When cooking from recipes, be mindful of serving sizes and how many servings a recipe actually makes.
+7. When cooking from recipes, be mindful of serving sizes and how many servings a recipe actually makes.

 8. When eating packaged foods or drinks, be aware that ‘one serve’ isn’t necessarily the whole package.
 A single package can contain two or more servings, so always check the nutrition label to gauge the serving size.